 Waiting for the water to boil

 The last leg of the walk in Vinales Valley took us up into a small cave and tunnel that is naturally carved out of the limestone rock.
 Using our phone lights as torches, we walked from one end of the cave to the other in less than 2 minutes.
 When we reached the other side, the sun had already begun to set so we made the 30-minute walk back to town.

 Another optional group dinner at the top-rated tapas bar in Vinales is arranged, followed by live music and drinks at the local outdoor nightclub across the road from the main plaza.
 If you’re keen for a boogie or interested to see how Cubans enjoy a night out, this is the best place to experience exactly that.

 Safe to say that day 2 was an incredible start to the Cuba 10 days itinerary and things were just getting started!

 RELATED ARTICLE: 20 EPIC THINGS TO DO IN TULUM

 The cave in the mountainside

-We spent around 3-hours riding in and around Vinales Valley with numerous rest stops to rehydrate, enjoy the sweeping views of the landscapes and to interact with the local farmers.
+We spent around 3 hours riding in and around Vinales Valley with numerous rest stops to rehydrate, enjoy the sweeping views of the landscapes, and interact with the local farmers.